Joschiller/backup_utils/README.md

 >
 > If a backup script should be initialized at a location `./backup.sh`, the clone of this repository must be located at `./backup_utils`.

 Using this script, a local backup directory structure can be created.
-This directory structure is set up to use the `./backupRepositories.sh` script below.
+This directory structure is set up to use the `./backupRepositories.sh` and `./backupFromLocalPath.sh` script below.

 The script can be run with the following options: